webqit/quantum-js/README.md

 ### Usage

-+ The cirrent polyfill only supports the constructable form of Subscript Function.
++ The current polyfill only supports the constructable form of Subscript Function.

     ```js
     let fn = new SubscriptFunction( `a`, `b`, `return a + b;` );